-NAPO Position: Over the past decade, this vital program has enabled the protection of over one million officers.
+NAPO Position: Over the past decade, this vital program has enabled the protection of well over one million officers.
 Fully funding the BVP Grant Program will ensure that all of America's law enforcement officers are provided with the life-saving protection they need.
 This grant program has enabled small and large law enforcement departments alike to obtain protective equipment to safeguard their officers.
-Additionally, the Program needs to be made permanent.
-We should not have to fight every four years to ensure the continuance of this necessary and lifesaving program.

-NAPO will continue to pursue reauthorization of BVP Grant Program and urge full funding of the Program at its authorized level of \$25 million in order to safeguard the lives of America's law enforcement officers by ensuring they are afforded the necessary protection.
+NAPO strongly supports fully funding the BVP Grant Program in order to safeguard the lives of America's law enforcement officers by ensuring they are afforded the necessary protection.